 - When choosing between fiber optic and cable internet, considerations include speed requirements, budget, availability in your area, and specific needs such as streaming, gaming, and remote work.

-Understanding Fibre Optic Internet
+Understanding Fiber Optic Internet

 Fiber optic internet, a game-changing technology, uses strands of glass or plastic, i.e., fiber optic cables, for transmitting data as light pulses.
 This method propels data at light speed, providing fast and reliable internet connections, unlike traditional cable internet that relies on coaxial cables.